ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 Materia relies on your system's locales, make sure you have the locales available.

-List all the locales on your system
+List all the locales on your system.

 ```shell
 $ locale -a